 Examples of pro bono legal work that can be done by vacation clerks include:

 - Participating in pro bono casework.
 Lawyers handling pro bono matters could be encouraged to involve clerks in key activities such as conferences with counsel, research work and attending courts and tribunals.

-- Legal research on specific practice-related legal issues identified by a CLC as important to their client groups, for example, sentencing practices in relation to Indigenous Australians.
+- Legal research on specific practice-related legal issues identified by a CLC as important to their client groups, for example, sentencing practices in relation to Aboriginal and Torres Strait Islander peoples.

 - Where a firm has established an outreach service, attending and participating in the service for a period of their clerkship.